Ryan P. Smith, MD and Eric Shinohara, MD, MSCI

 A fourth way gastric cancer can spread is throughout the entire abdomen, the so-called peritoneal cavity.
 Although rare, once cancer cells grow outside of the stomach itself, there is nothing stopping cells from spreading to any surface in the entire abdominal cavity.

-There are two accepted staging systems in gastric cancer.
-They both detail the extent of disease by describing the growth of tumor in the stomach itself as well as the presence and extent of spread to the lymph nodes.
-The TNM systems are used to describe many types of cancers.
-They have three components: T-describing the extent of the "primary" tumor (the tumor in the stomach itself); N-describing the spread to the lymph nodes; M-describing the spread to other organs (i.e.-metastases).
+The staging of a cancer basically describes how much it has grown before the diagnosis is made, documenting the extent of disease.
+Unfortunately, gastric cancer often presents as a more advanced disease because of lack of early diagnosis, due mainly to the vague associated symptoms.
+The TNM system is used to describe many types of cancers.
+It has three components: T-describing the extent of the "primary" tumor (the tumor in the stomach itself); N-describing the spread to the lymph nodes; M-describing the spread to other organs (i.e.-metastases).

 The "T" stage is as follows: